Blog

 We emphasize that our current re-write -- the core-primitives and parachain repositories in mayon/crates -- mostly interfaces some types to C++, so that other C++ modules can import them.
 We believe that it is better to implement an FFI layer which interfaces with the definitions of imported types.
 This implies that at some point we will need to re-write the most used substrate modules and include them in our code base.

 This proof of concept exposed various complications which we had not foreseen.
-Firstly, limitations posed by the cxx crate, which only supports simple enum types, does not have support for tuple structs, or for custom derives on structs or enums that are defined as shareable.
-The lack of support for custom derive macro calls does not pose a significant challenge, however, it will lead to repetitive code, as an intermediary layer is necessary for managing type conversion between the FFI and the original type.
+Firstly, limitations posed by the crate, which only supports simple enum types, does not have support for tuple structs, or for custom derives on structs or enums that are defined as shareable.
+The lack of support for custom macro calls does not pose a significant challenge, however, it will lead to repetitive code, as an intermediary layer is necessary for managing type conversion between the FFI and the original type.
 And secondly, issues due to API compatibility.
 Indeed when making changes to one module of the code, this should not have any impact on other Rust modules using that module through a clearly defined API.
 Even if the type used in one module is meant to be fully shareable, it may need to derive custom traits.
 These custom traits could be the only thing that other Polkadot components know about the type, so the type may need to be defined differently in order to accommodate these custom traits

 The testing